Netflix/dispatch/docs/user-guide/incident-commander.md

 These commands help manage incident communications.

 ### /dispatch-notifications-group
-An incident notifications group consists of individuals, or a distribution list.
+An incident notifications group consists of individuals or distribution lists.
 Manage this group by using `/dispatch-notifications-group`.

 ![](../.gitbook/assets/slack-conversation-notifications-group.png)